RVCC-IDMX/about-me-ericbooth906/README.md

 With a goal of creating a "professional" looking site, I selected muted colors.
 There are a few complementary colors such as Dim Grey (#696969), Light Steel Blue (#B0C4DE), and White (#FFFFF) added in as well.

+# Citations for Hobbies Section
+* Andrew Denning, Deep Play?
+Video Games and the Historical Imaginary, The American Historical Review, Volume 126, Issue 1, March 2021, Pages 180–198, https://doi.org/10.1093/ahr/rhab002.

 # Variable Fonts Blog Article
 Part of the assignment was to prepare a researched and cited article on a specific course-related topic from a list that was provided to students.
 That article is included along with some examples.

 # Citations for Variable Fonts Article
 * Kurtuldu, Mustafa, et al. “Introduction to Variable Fonts on the Web.”
 Web.dev, 19 Jan.
 2022, https://web.dev/variable-fonts.

 * Niederst Robbins, Jennifer.
 Learning Web Design : A Beginner's Guide to Html, Css, Javascript, and Web Graphics.
-Fifth edition., Fifth ed., O'Reilly Media, 2018..
+Fifth edition., Fifth ed., O'Reilly Media, 2018.

 * Pamental, Jason, et al. “Designing with Variable Fonts.”
 A Variable Fonts Primer, https://variablefonts.io/about-variable-fonts/#:~:text=Variable%20fonts%20are%20an%20evolution,width%2C%20weight%2C%20or%20italic.

 * Rutter, Richard.
 “Get Started with Variable Fonts.”
 Medium, Medium, 26 Apr.
 2018, https://medium.com/@clagnut/get-started-with-variable-fonts-c055fd73ecd7.

-“Variable Fonts 101: How to Get Started with Variable Fonts.”
-Monotype, 2022, https://www.monotype.com/resources/expertise/variable-fonts-101
+* “Variable Fonts 101: How to Get Started with Variable Fonts.”
+Monotype, 2022, https://www.monotype.com/resources/expertise/variable-fonts-101.

 # A Note About Hobbies
 Maybe something here